simp/simp-doc/docs/getting_started_guide/Installation_Options/ISO/Installing_SIMP_From_An_ISO.rst

 #. *[Advanced]* :ref:`gsg-building_a_simp_iso` for yourself

-   * ISO can be customized to your preferences.
+   * The contents of the ISO can be customized to your preferences.
    * This is the only way to obtain a SIMP ISO that installs a licensed commercial OS, such as Red Hat Enterprise Linux (:term:`RHEL`).